Students and teachers in the 2017 Joint Science and Technology Institute took part in research projects in a variety of scientific disciplines.

 Students will be introduced to the statistics and math modeling used by Operations Research (OR) analysts for a variety of tasks.
 Starting with the basics of probability, statistics and the modeling of a physical system, we will then move into some hands-on experiments with statapults (catapult).
 This provides a physical setting for students to apply statistics and design of experiments--important components in generating and analyzing data for model development.
 Student will conduct toxicology modeling, and a simplified model for disease propagation as a simulation to demonstrate how various pathogen parameters and countermeasures impact the worldwide spread of a contagion.
 Students will be given a primer on how several real-world diseases behave then given the option to enhance their pathogen of choice to more fully infect the world in the simulation.
 The second phase of this project will introduce the math and science behind coordinate systems, navigation (including GPS), meteorology, and simplified atmospheric transport and dispersion of pollutants/hazards.
 We will then use the Hazard Prediction and Assessment Capability (HPAC) simulation from the Defense Threat Reduction Agency (DTRA) to examine what might happen from various kinds of chemical, biological, radiological, and nuclear (CBRN) releases at locations near and dear to the students.
 Rounding out their experience will be some introductions to various methods for individual protection from CBRN hazards, computing hardware, and binary math.

 The field of robotics is growing by leaps and bounds: from movie props to performing delicate surgeries.
 As an introduction to robotics, students will explore the gambit of emerging trends and future applications in the industry including traditional uses like welding and high speed sortation through to drones and humanoids.
-Students will then get hands on by designing, building, and programming robots to score points in a competition.
-Basic engineering principles from mechanical design and assembly to algorithms and coding will be introduced.
-Career options and basic technical skills will also be covered.
+Students will then get hands-on by designing, building, and programming robots to score points in a competition.
+The basic engineering principles from mechanical design and assembly to algorithms and coding will also be introduced.

-Students will partner with Army Research Laboratory to calibrate printer for optimal fabrication and use the printer and a variety of other 3D printers to fabricate functional devices.
-An example of a functional device is a living hinge, which is a fIexible area of a larger rigid component that is made of the same material.
-Living hinges can be fabricated by thinning of a section in some cases, but with the capabilities of 3D printing, this can be accomplished by “creative geometry.”
+The JSTI project will have two main objectives.
+1. Students will partner with Army Research Laboratory (ARL) staff to build a 3D printer from a kit, and calibrate the printer for optimal fabrication, and 2. use this printer and a variety of other 3D printers to fabricate functional devices.
+An example of a functional device is a living hinge, which is a flexible area of a larger rigid component that is made of the same material.
+Living hinges can be fabricated by thinning of a section in some cases, but with the capabilities of 3D printing, this can be accomplished by "creative geometry."
 Other functional devices may be investigated.

 Middle School Student Projects

 Students will research the evolution of drones, challenges in production, aerodynamic considerations, and safety.
 Additional focus will be on past, current, and future uses.
-Students will be asked to come up with a specific application that interests them (perhaps specific to their hometown) and report on how it could be implemented.
-Students will also have the opportunity to pilot and program their own drones.
+Students will be ask to come up with a specific application that interests them (perhaps specific to their hometown) and report on how it could be implemented.
+Students will also have the opportunity to pilot their own drones.
+Additional activities will include the aerodynamic properties of different pinewood derby cars and a competition.
 A field trip will include a visit the campus of the University of Maryland - College Park.